 Press the mixture into the pan.
 It’s a little sticky, so it helps to put a few drops of water on your hands and press the mixture in firmly.

 Bake at 325 F for 15-20 minutes until golden brown.
 They won’t look quite done, but will firm up while they cool.
 After they cool for about 10 minutes, you can cut them into bars.

 Store at room temperature in an easily accessible container.
 They will be gobbled up faster than you can imagine.

 As you can see, this is easier than making a batch of homemade cookies.
 And you can customize the recipe as much as you want!

 Want more easy, super-healthy snack recipes?

-There are more than 45 recipes in the new edition, for snacks like:
+It has more than 45 natural, healthy recipes for snacks like: